I’d like to introduce my epic South America backpacking itinerary.

-Pencil in a good length of time to explore as Brazil is the largest country in South America.
-Have you brushed up on your Portuguese already?
+Pencil in a good length of time to explore, as Brazil is the largest country in South America.
+Maybe now is time to brush up on your Portuguese?

 I have gotten by with Spanish in some of Brazil’s best places and spent many hours traveling by bus and plane around the country.

-However, if you are thinking of going, make sure you check out Rio de Janeiro as it makes a great introduction to Brazil as well as a good ending point.
+However, if you do go, make sure you check out Rio de Janeiro as it makes a great introduction to Brazil as well as a good ending point.